Sudharsan-19/WaitList-System/README.md

  - MongoDB

  ## DB connection
   Enter the PORT number in the config.env file and replace the same wherever it is necessary.
-Also, replace your mongoDB link with 'Enter your db link here' line.
+Also, replace your mongoDB link with 'Enter your db link here' line wherever it is required.

  ## Implementing the app
   To install use: